Domus Galilaeae (Home in the Galilee)

-Domus Galilaeae (from Latin: Home of Galilee), is stunning modern Catholic complex located on a hilltop above Mount of Beatitudes overlooking the Sea of Galilee.
-It operates as a venue for Christian seminars and conventions, run by the Neocatechumenal Way.
+Domus Galilaeae (from Latin: Home of Galilee) is a stunning modern Catholic complex on a hilltop above Mount of Beatitudes overlooking the Sea of Galilee.
+It is a venue for Christian seminars and conventions run by the Neocatechumenal Way.

 History of Domus Galilaeae

-Domus Galilaeae was envisioned by the Pope Paul VI in the 1980s.
-He wished to establish in the Holy Land a center where Catholic students would spend a period of studies that focus on the Jewish roots of Christianity before ordained.
-The construction of the complex began in January 1999, and it was completed within less then two years.
-Domus Galilaeae was inaugurated by the Pope John Paul II during his Millennium visit to Israel.
+The Pope Paul VI envisioned Domus Galilaeae in the 1980s.
+He wished to establish a center in the Holy Land where Catholic students would spend a period of studies that focused on the Jewish roots of Christianity before being ordained.
+The construction of the complex began in January 1999 and was completed within less than two years.
+Pope John Paul II inaugurated Domus Galilaeae during his Millennium visit to Israel.
 Planned by a team of architects, the campus’ general modern design embeds various quotes from ecclesiastical architecture.
-Its main halls are a grand entry, a sanctuary, a cloistered courtyard, a library, a church and an auditorium facing the Sea of Galilee.
+Its main halls are a grand entry, a sanctuary, a secluded courtyard, a library, a church, and an auditorium facing the Sea of Galilee.

 Touring Domus Galilaeae

-The institution offers free 1.5 hour tour of its campus, whose congregation halls and library are truly amazing.
-The balcony also offers stunning panoramas of the Sea of Galilee in the back of a big artwork presenting Jesus preaching to the apostles.
+The institution offers a free 1.5-hour tour of its campus, whose congregation halls and library are unique.
+The balcony also provides stunning panoramas of the Sea of Galilee in the back of a giant artwork presenting Jesus preaching to the apostles.

 A visit to the site can be combined with a guided day tour of the Galilee.